MohamedAshraf10901/MVC_Company/README.md

 1.Model:

-  The Model layer represents the data and business logic.
+  -The Model layer represents the data and business logic.
 In our case, it includes the employee information, such as name, email, and role.
-  We store this data in a database (e.g., SQL Server, MySQL, or MongoDB).
+  *We store this data in a database (e.g., SQL Server, MySQL, or MongoDB).
 The model ensures data integrity and provides methods for CRUD (Create, Read, Update, Delete) operations.
-  When an employee signs up, their details are validated and stored securely.
+  +When an employee signs up, their details are validated and stored securely.

 2.View: